NVIDIA/NeMo-speech-data-processor/docs/src/sdp/config_structure.rst

 when you create new configs.
 It can be very helpful to ensure that what you have in the config does indeed work as you intended.
 All of our configs have test cases included, so any file is good to look at as an example.

+For more information about the run-time tests see :ref:`run-time tests <sdp-runtime-tests>`.

 **Use "local" processors.**